 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Brandon Stoker is Of Counsel in the Los Angeles office of Gibson, Dunn & Crutcher, where his practice focuses on complex business litigation at the trial and appellate levels.
-He is a member of the firm’s Antitrust and Competition, Appellate and Constitutional Law, Class Actions, and Labor and Employment practice groups.
+Brandon Stoker is of counsel in the Los Angeles office of Gibson, Dunn & Crutcher, where his practice focuses on complex business litigation at the trial and appellate levels.
+He is a member of the firm’s Antitrust and Competition, Appellate and Constitutional Law, Class Actions, and Labor and Employment Practice Groups.

-Mr. Stoker works with clients in a variety of industries, including technology, consumer products, energy, insurance, and financial services.
+Brandon works with clients in a variety of industries, including technology, consumer products, energy, insurance, and financial services.
 He has represented clients in antitrust, breach-of-contract, consumer, and employment class actions; constitutional litigation involving challenges based on due process, equal protection, the Commerce Clause, and the First Amendment; and government investigation and enforcement actions involving the U.S. Department of Justice, the Federal Trade Commission, and state attorneys general.

-Mr. Stoker maintains an active pro bono practice that focuses on youth advocacy, military veterans, and first-generation entrepreneurs.
+Brandon maintains an active pro bono practice that focuses on youth advocacy, military veterans, and first-generation entrepreneurs.
 In recent years, he has represented unaccompanied minors in petitions for asylum and secured permanent restraining orders on behalf of domestic violence survivors.
 In 2019, he presented oral argument to the Ninth Circuit and won unanimous reversal of an order dismissing the claims of a pro se civil rights petitioner.

 Brigham Young University - 2010 Juris Doctor

 Boise State University - 2007 Bachelor of Arts